silvadenisson/electionsBR/README.md

 install.packages("electionsBR")
 ```

-`electionsBR` is also available at [GitHub](https://github.com/).
+`electionsBR` is also available on [GitHub](https://github.com/).
 You can install pre-release versions via:

 ``` {.r}
 if (!require("devtools")) install.packages("devtools")